 - Gladstone Provincial Park sits midway up Christina Lake.
 The Texas Creek campground has 62 spots available from late April to late September.
 Reservations are highly recommended here, especially for summer weekends.
 As well as the vehicle accessible campground, there are also nine water-access backcountry sites on Christina Lake itself

 - Jewel Lake Provincial Park is home to a beautiful forested campground, open from mid May to mid September.
 All 26 campsites only a short walk from the lake.
 Operating on a first come, first serve basis, the campground usually only fills up on long weekends

 - Boundary Creek Provincial Park campground may be small (16 sites) but is exceptionally convenient for road trippers.
 This roadside campground, located just 4km from Greenwood, is open from late April to late September

 Read Next: 22+ of the Best Campgrounds in the South Okanagan, BC

 Boundary Country’s food scene is diverse, nourished by the farms and small artisan producers that dot the landscape.
 Here are our top picks for eating in Boundary Country!

 If I had to choose just one place to eat in Boundary Country, the Wooden Spoon would be it!
 This fun, modern place transforms fresh, locally sourced ingredients into delicious and imaginative breakfast, brunch and lunch dishes.

 As a pescatarian (I don’t eat meat), I loved having so many options to choose from – poke bowls, eggs benedict, burgers, scrambles, sandwiches and salads.
-I’ve heard that the Wooden Spoon is great with other dietary requirements too.
+The Wooden Spoon is a great option for other dietary requirements too.

 There’s a large indoor seating area as well as a streetside patio.
-Take-out is always an option too, with the regular menu plus pastries, pies and sweet baked goods too.
+Take-out is also an option, with the regular menu plus pastries, pies and sweet baked goods too.

 The Borscht Bowl, Grand Forks